surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 **3.**  Click on **Run** button to run the SQL command.

-**4.** The data is retrieved below the query area as shown in the image.
-SQL runner will load up-to limit 5000 records only.
+**4.** on running the sql command it displays thee data is retrieved below the query area as shown in the image.
+SQL runner will fetch a maximum limit of 5000 records only.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0NjU2NDM5MSwtMTI2MDc0MzAxMSwtMT
+eyJoaXN0b3J5IjpbLTExMDQ5OTQ0MjcsLTEyNjA3NDMwMTEsLT
-MyOTI1MDc3MCwxNzI0NTk2NTgsNTgzNDM5NjUyLDEwNzQyNzM1
+EzMjkyNTA3NzAsMTcyNDU5NjU4LDU4MzQzOTY1MiwxMDc0Mjcz
-NTQsLTIwNzI4OTQ2NzQsLTM5OTEzMjI5NywtODYwNjg0ODM3LC
+NTU0LC0yMDcyODk0Njc0LC0zOTkxMzIyOTcsLTg2MDY4NDgzNy
-0yMDIwODMwMzA5LC0xNTA0MzIyNDY5LDE1MzI2Nzc2MzAsMTQy
+wtMjAyMDgzMDMwOSwtMTUwNDMyMjQ2OSwxNTMyNjc3NjMwLDE0
-NTE3NTUwNCwtMTU4MzEyNTE4OF19
+MjUxNzU1MDQsLTE1ODMxMjUxODhdfQ==
 -->